Archaeological and Ethnological Lab & Library

-Archaeological and Ethnological Labs are in the Basement of the Old Main building (OM B12 & B14).
-The Anthropology Program maintains a valuable collections of artifacts with storage, lab, and display space as well as a seminar room.
-Many of the archaeological artifacts in our collection have come to us through the work of students in the Marshall University Archaeological Field School (see below).
+Located in the Basement of the Old Main building (OM B12 & B14), the Lab is a tremendous resource to the university.
+The Anthropology Program maintains a valuable collections of artifacts with storage, lab, and display space as well as a seminar room and library.
+Many of the archaeological artifacts in our collection have come to us through the work of students in the Marshall University Archaeological Field School.

 The collection dates from 1997 when the Sunrise Museum, in Charleston, West Virginia, offered Marshall University a portion of its ethnographic inventory, prior to its move into the Clay Center for the Arts and Sciences.
 More artifacts have been added by private donors since.

 Humans are manufacturers, in part what defines our species.
 The things we make are tools for survival, weapons for protection, toys to entertain and teach our young, ritual objects to communicate with supernatural forces, material signs to reflect our social status in the community, and numerous other items just for personal display, pride in the craftsmanship and beauty.

 Archaeology, the science of reconstructing and understanding past and present cultures from their material remains, is taught in the Department of Sociology and Anthropology at Marshall University, in the classroom, in the laboratory, and also in the field.
 Hands-on instruction is strongly encouraged.
 The department provides the opportunity for students to learn the basic techniques of surveying, excavation and recording, to experience the thrill of discovery, by offering an annual archaeological field school, a three to six credit course (ANT 323), during Summer Session 5.
 This kind of practical experience is a big asset for those who wish to continue in archaeology as a career.